lcmd-epfl/NaviCat/README.md

 ## About [↑](#about)

-NaviCat is a platform that collects tools for digital catalyst optimization and discovery developed at the [LCMD](https://www.epfl.ch/labs/lcmd/) in EPFL.
+NaviCat is a platform that collects tools and databases for digital catalyst optimization and discovery developed at the [LCMD](https://www.epfl.ch/labs/lcmd/) in EPFL.
 This hub is currently under construction, hence some of the tools listed may be in development or not currently public yet.

 ## Packages [↑](#packages)